-An active coach and mentor, Barry believes change emanates from passionate individuals moved by visions and dreams.
-He served as Executive Director of the American Creativity Association and had a 23 year career as Executive Director/ CEO of Jewish Federations in Syracuse, NY and Austin, TX.
-He has a Master’s Degree in Jewish Communal Service from Brandeis University (1977) and a Bachelor’s Degree in Political Science with a minor in Judaic Studies.
+During his professional career, Barry served as President and CEO of the Texas Association of Nonprofit Organizations (TANO) and as the Executive Director of the American Creativity Association.
+Prior to joining Austin Community College, Barry had a 23-year career as Executive Director/ CEO of Jewish Federations in Syracuse, NY and Austin, TX.
+He has a master’s degree in Jewish Communal Service from Brandeis University (1977) and a bachelor’s degree in political science with a minor in Judaic Studies.

 While at ACC, Barry created, produced, and served as moderator of Civil Society television and web podcast that addressed issues of interest and concern within the nonprofit sector including fostering a greater sense of belonging, purpose, and inclusion of historically marginalized communities.
 He co-produced a 3.5-hour DVD on Strengthening Your Nonprofit Organization and contributed to the authorship of two books: Conflict to Mediation, A Process for Mediating Group Differences with Dr. Garry McDaniel; and Thinking Strategically within Nonprofits, Every Organization Is Created for a Purpose, and Thinking Strategically Will Achieve That Purpose with Michael Dore.
 He wrote the Forward for The Courage to Lead, An Essential Guide for Volunteer Leaders, Board Trustees, and Public Servants by Robert Floyd.